 AmbergrisThis is a dark, waxy substance produced in the digestive tract of sperm whales.
 It is produced from the action of the stomach secretions on the hard "beaks" of the squid that sperm whales mainly feed on.

-times.
-It might be vomited by a sperm whale during its death
+It might be vomited by a sperm whale during its death flurry,

-flurry, regurgitated (like a hairball), evacuated through the
+regurgitated (like a hairball), evacuated through the bowel

-bowel or discovered when the carcass was processed.
-It also
+or discovered when the carcass was processed.
+It also has been

-has been found floating at sea or washed up on a beach, with
+found floating at sea or washed up on a beach, with no whales

 Ambergris (from the French amber gris, "grey amber") has been used in cosmetics, in love potions and wine, and as a headache remedy.
 In recent times it was used to enhance and lengthen the life of expensive perfumes.
 A medium sized lump can be worth 1000's ambergris found on beach